thewindsofwinter/thewindsofwinter/README.md

 # :computer: Application Skills [WIP]

- - Work in Java in general
+ - Large body of work with Java/Swing
  - C# experience developing an app for Windows
- - Python for AI, ML, and scientific computing (learning)
+ - Python for AI, ML, and scientific computing
  - Kotlin for developing Android apps
+ - Some C++
  - Some SQL (learning)

 # 🕸️ Web Technologies [WIP]